Frequently Asked Questions

 Can I come in and be tested for STD's/STI's?

-Yes, we do offer free-of-charge STI screening for Chlamydia and Gonorrhea for women only.
+Yes, we do offer free-of-charge STI screening for Chlamydia and Gonorrhea for women and men.
 A qualified and competent medical professional will discuss your levels of risk and perform the testing at your first STI visit.
 A follow-up appointment will be scheduled for you to receive the results of your screening and discuss any additional questions.

 How do I know whether I’ve been exposed to an STD/STI?